RTByte/rtbyte/README.md

 - RTByte uses [`Firebase`] from Google, a BaaS (Backend-as-a-Service).
 Most notably, we use Cloud Firestore to store persistent data.
 - RTByte uses [`Sentry`] to track and monitor errors.
 Sentry is a paid service for which we've been granted an open-source license.

-You can add RTByte to your server by visiting [rtbyte.xyz].
+You can add RTByte to your server by visiting [rtbyte.xyz/invite].

 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks goes to these wonderful people ([emoji key]):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->